 The expected domestic and commercial uses were obtained from the population figures and percapita consumption for each zone of service.
-The results indicate an increase of use in some zones by the year 2040.
+The results indicate an increase of use in some zones by the year 2050.

 Industrial use is not expected to increase.
 It is anticipated that industrial and commercial use will replace the industrial water that was subtracted with the loss of the steel operation at Sparrows Point.
-After reviewing reports and available data on existing industrial use, zoning, transportation, water requirements and other parameters, it is estimated that industrial and commercial usage should remain constant through the year 2040.
+After reviewing reports and available data on existing industrial use, zoning, transportation, water requirements and other parameters, it is estimated that industrial and commercial usage should increase slightly from the current rate of 24.5 MGD to 26.15 MGD through the year 2050.

-About 52% of the industrial use is expected to be concentrated in the First Zone where most of it is now located.
-The other 48% will probably be located in existing industrial parks.
+About 48.6% of the industrial use is expected to be concentrated in the First Zone where most of it is now located.
+The other 51.4% will probably be located in existing industrial parks.
 Substantial water-using industries are not expected to settle in the northern part of the County.